Introduction to the InCountry Data Residency for Salesforce app

 new pages in App Builder

 In this case, you will see the list of modified items.
-In order to continue with the app package uninstallation, you will have to roll back these modifications and only then uninstall the app from your Salesforce instance.
+In order to continue with the package uninstallation, you will have to roll back these modifications and only then uninstall the package from your Salesforce instance.